 Technical people (read: developers) will typically have a better understanding of what they can do with an API.
 They might already be able to visualize some of the things they can do with it.

-Not always - some will still need help with this in order to really maximize your marketing reach.
+Not always - some will still need help with this to really maximize your marketing reach.

-But developers and technical individuals aren't the only audience who might buy your product or solution.
-Especially in larger businesses who have other departments and checks and balances before software purchases are made.
+However, developers and technical individuals aren't the only audience who might buy your product or solution.
+Especially in larger businesses that have other departments and checks and balances before software purchases are made.

 People like buyers and other managerial positions who hold the purse strings of a business.
-These people will have much less technical experience and will have a much harder time visualizing how their business can use your product.
+These people will have less technical experience.
+They will find it harder to see how their business can use your product.

 So, while your developer's buyer persona might have a slightly better understanding of what they can do with your invisible product - not all of them will.